The

 me to send them both the Constitution and the assurance that by signing it they could

-not be convicted of breaking any English laws in the courts of England
+not be convicted of breaking any English laws in any court of England

 or any other country that might ever want to invade us.